sobocanv/semantic-text-simplification/README.md

 The following resources served as inspiration for this project:

-* **Wikipedia Simple English**: For providing access to paired complex and simplified sentences that serve as the backbone for the model's training data.
+* **Simple English Wikipedia**: For providing access to paired complex and simplified sentences that serve as the backbone for the model's training data.
 * **Hugging Face's Transformer Library**: For the ready-to-use transformer models, such as T5 and BART, that are fundamental to the architecture of this simplification task.
 * **Newsela**: For the corpus of educational-level adjusted news articles that greatly enhance the capability to simplify text with different levels of readability.
-* **Prior Work in Text Simplification**: Inspiration was drawn from research projects in text summarization and simplification, including work by Saggion et al. and Zhao et al., which emphasized the importance of balancing semantic preservation with linguistic accessibility.
+* **Prior Work in Text Simplification**: Inspiration was drawn from research projects in text summarization and simplification, including work by Saggion et al. (2011) and Zhao et al. (2022), which emphasized the importance of balancing semantic preservation with linguistic accessibility.